African Americans in Florida

-African Americans in Florida or Black Floridians are residents of the state of Florida who are of African ancestry.
-As of the 2010 U.S. Census, African Americans were 16.6% of the state's population.
+As of the 2010 U.S. Census, African Americans were 16.6% of the population of Florida.
 The African-American presence in the peninsula extends as far back as the early 18th century, when African-American slaves escaped from slavery in Georgia into the swamps of the peninsula.
 Black slaves were brought to Florida by Spanish conquistadors.

 History

 The history of African Americans in Florida can be divided into several eras, the dates varying by location: 1) Slavery until 1865.
 A few slaves had been freed, but were never free from the threat of being again enslaved.
-2) Reconstruction after the American Civil War.
+2) The Seminole Wars.
+From the years of 1816 through 1858, Black Seminoles along with their Native Seminole allies fought a series of three wars, known as the Seminole Wars with the United States.
+Black Seminoles are the descendants of mostly Gullah-Geechee and Native Seminole ancestry, though general Black American ancestry is also present.
+3) Reconstruction after the American Civil War.
 3) Remainder of 19th century.
 4) Terrorist activity against African Americans.
 5) Civil Rights Era.
 5) Late 20th-21st century.

-The history of Black people in Florida, however, dates back to the pre-American period, beginning with the arrival of Congolese-Spanish conquistador Juan Garrido in 1513, the enslaved Afro-Spanish explorer Estevanico in 1528, and the landing of free and African enslaved persons at Mission Nombre de Dios in the future St. Augustine, Florida in 1565.
+The history of Black people in Florida dates back to the pre-American period, beginning with the arrival of Congolese-Spanish conquistador Juan Garrido in 1513, the enslaved Afro-Spanish explorer Estevanico in 1528, and the landing of free and African enslaved persons at Mission Nombre de Dios in the future St. Augustine, Florida in 1565.

-The first Black city in the state came in the latter region, when a military outpost of free Black settlers was established at Fort Mose when the Black population became numerous in St Augustine.
+The first Black city in the state came in the latter region when a military outpost of free Black settlers was established at Fort Mose when the Black population became numerous in St Augustine.
 The uptick was largely due to fugitive slaves from British colonies in North America to Spanish Florida where they were promised freedom in exchange for military service and conversion to Catholicism.

 Florida was later acquired by the British, bringing the First Spanish Period to an end and the departure of the Spanish population (including blacks) to Cuba.
 African-American slaves soon became the main Black population in the state.
-The Spanish regained Florida briefly in 1784 before departing for good in 1821.
+The Spanish regained Florida briefly in 1784 before departing in 1821.